pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

 2. A batch-constructed excretion list with a precomputed suffix product (in fact, as [the same authors' follow-up](https://arxiv.org/abs/2009.13768) points out, we need *only* that suffix product)

 Concretely, all new values enter the ingestion list and update the running product of the ingestion list's contents.
-We pop from a separate excretion list; that list holds the suffix product of the current oldest (next popped) value and all younger values (values that will be popped later) in the excretion list.
+We pop from a separate excretion list; that list holds the suffix product of the current oldest (next to pop) value and all younger values (values that will be popped later) in the excretion list.

 This approach is illustrated by the ASCII diagram below.
 The windowed product for `a*b*...*v*w` is the product of the suffix product at the head of the excretion list, `a*b*c*...*g*h`, and the running product of the ingestion list, `i*j*k*...*w`, `(a*b*c*...*g*h)*(i*j*k*...*w)`.